Is delta plus worse than the delta variant? Here’s what the latest research says

 So why do we care?

-Because delta plus has cropped up in the UK, the United States, Portugal, India, Canada, Germany, Russia, and, this week, South Korea, which indicates that it’s transmissible and spreads far and wide.
+Because delta plus has cropped up in the U.K., the United States, Portugal, India, Canada, Germany, Russia, and, this week, South Korea, which indicates that it’s transmissible and spreads far and wide.
 It could easily become a dominant strain.

 Is it like delta but more powerful?